Solsynth/Matrix.Nucleus/README.md

 ### Updates

-About the release, we got two types of the release, full release and increment one.
+About the release, we got two types of the release, full release and patch one.

-For new users, it will need to download the latest full release and all the increment releases after it, and our app will merge all the release into a working one.
+For new users, it will need to download the latest full release and all the patch releases after it, and our app will merge all the release into a working one.

 For the old users that already have the previous release, it will download the latest increment one